Marketers go where their audience is, and most people today are active on social media in some way, shape or form.

 The Facebook feed will prioritise content that people are engaging with over your content, which can then become a self-fulfilling cycle.
 It’s therefore important that you refrain from posting every hour of the day and instead aim to do one or two highly effective posts every one or two days.

-These days we’re all well versed with social media but it’s still important to reiterate the ‘social’ aspect.
-People use social media to unwind, vent, show-off, share funny stories, and get totes emosh.
+These days we’re all well versed with social media, but it’s still important to reiterate the ‘social’ aspect.
+People use social media to unwind, vent, show-off and share funny stories.

 So, it’s important that your content reflects why we go to social.
 People don’t want to see overly promotional and corporate messages in their feed.
 Even if your content has an underlying business objective, the most successful brands weave this in a way that feels natural and conversational.